waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `protocol_enforcement_agent` (v1) - Reliable
 - `battle_strategist_agent` (v10) - Reliable
 - `select_battle_option` - Reliable
+- `map_segment_analyzer` (v2) - Reliable
 - `pathfinder`: A simple BFS. **UNRELIABLE** in complex, segmented dungeons.
 To be used for simple, direct paths only until `dungeon_navigator_tool` is developed.

 ## VII.
-Lessons Learned & Untested Assumptions (v11)
+Silph Co.
+Investigation Log
+### A. Confirmed Lessons
 - **Tool Refinement is MANDATORY & IMMEDIATE:** My `pathfinder` tool is a simple BFS that cannot account for hidden puzzle triggers. **Protocol Violation Recorded (T33005):** I failed to adhere to this rule by using manual navigation instead of immediately halting to fix the tool. **Corrective Action:** The development of `dungeon_navigator_tool` is now my absolute highest priority, superseding all other exploration and story progression until it is functional.
-- **Untested Assumptions:**
+- **MUK's Immunity:** MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).

+### B. Untested Assumptions
-    - The CARD KEY is on a higher floor of Silph Co.
+1. The CARD KEY is on a higher floor of Silph Co.
 (Test: Continue exploring upwards.)
-    - The elevator provides access to all previously inaccessible segments of the floors.
+2. The elevator provides access to all previously inaccessible segments of the floors.
 (Test: Use the elevator to visit each floor and check for access to new areas.)
-    - Giovanni is on the 11th floor, as a Rocket grunt mentioned.
+3. Giovanni is on the 11th floor, as a Rocket grunt mentioned.
 (Test: Reach the 11th floor and explore it.)

-## IX.
-Battle Log & Lessons Learned
-### Scientist on Silph Co.
-7F (vs. MUK Lv.39)
-- **Lesson:** THUNDERBOLT can miss.
-A miss at a critical moment led to SPARKY fainting.
-- **Lesson:** SPARKY fainted to a critical hit from MUK's BODY SLAM.
-RNG can be brutal.
-- **Lesson:** CONFUSE RAY is not 100% accurate and can fail.
-- **Opponent Moveset (MUK):** ACID ARMOR, SLUDGE, BODY SLAM, MINIMIZE.